Intercultural Studies and Ministry

 WC 5205 Liturgy in a Multicultural Community

 This seminar explores the complex situation of liturgical celebration in communities comprising people of diverse languages and cultural backgrounds.
-It takes up the dynamics of intercultural engagement, assumptions and principles relating to multiculturalism, liturgy, and popular religiosity, conceptual and practical groundwork, and models for liturgy that embrace the plurality of cultures in a respectful, inclusive way.
+It takes up the dynamics of intercultural engagement; assumptions, principles, and critiques relating to multiculturalism; importance of popular religiosity; and contemporary models for liturgy that embrace the plurality of cultures in a respectful, inclusive way.
+(3 credits)

 CD 5210 – Theology of Interreligious Dialogue